Improper Teacher-Student Relationship Laws in Houston, Texas

 When it comes to improper relationships between educators and students, Texas stands out with some of the strictest laws in the nation.
 Under these stringent regulations, any employee of a primary or secondary school can face charges for an improper relationship with a student in the same school district if there is any form of sexual contact or online solicitation for sex involved.
 This is a critical area where the expertise of a knowledgeable Houston sex crimes lawyer can make all the difference.

 It’s essential to note that the scope of this law extends beyond just teachers.
 Janitors, teacher’s aides, office staff—all employees of the school fall under this legal scrutiny.
-Moreover, Texas boasts a “Romeo and Juliet” law, found under Texas Penal Code 22.011.
+Moreover, Texas has a “Romeo and Juliet” law, found under Texas Penal Code 22.011.
 According to this law, individuals aged 14 to 17 can legally consent to a sexual relationship with someone within three years of their age.
 For instance, an 18-year-old can lawfully engage in a relationship with a 16-year-old or a 21-year-old with an 18-year-old.

 However, a crucial distinction arises when the 18-year-old is a high school student and the 21-year-old is employed by the same high school.
 In such cases, the relationship falls squarely under the improper relationship law, subjecting the older party to prosecution.
 This law also applies if an educator engages in a relationship with a student involved in an activity sponsored by the school or school district.